 7. Do I need any testing before surgery?

-We may request a medical clearance from your primary care physician prior to surgery.
+Our Beautiful Orlando office may request medical clearance from your primary care physician prior to surgery.
 You will be notified prior to the procedure of anything you will need to have.

 Dr. Sabharwal will meet with you prior to surgery.
 The surgery generally takes between 2 to 3 hours.
 Most men awaken from the procedure with minimal discomfort, as a long-acting local anesthetic is used as well.
 Once you are awake and alert, you can leave with a driver.